Vincent Pastore: 1999–2007: Breakthrough with The Sopranos and Broadway debut

 Pastore lost 29 lb on the fourth season of the VH1 reality show Celebrity Fit Club, which ran from August 6 to October 1, 2006.

 On February 20, 2007, ABC announced that Pastore would participate in the fourth season of the American version of the competitive dance series Dancing with the Stars.
 He withdrew from the competition after only one week.
 Pastore said that he found the necessary training and preparation too physically demanding.
 John Ratzenberger took his place in the competition.

+In 2007, Pastore starred in the independent feature film P.J.: A Journey of the Heart.
+Also in 2007, he made his Broadway debut in the musical Chicago as a replacement playing Amos Hart.